haniscape/js-tricks/freecodecamp-js-course/freecodecamp-js-course.md

 #### JS variables is case sensitive
-- in the following how the DECLARATIONS did not work with ASSIGNMENTS
+- in the following DECLARATION did not affect ASSIGNMENT , why?
 ```
 var properCamelCase;
 PRoperCAmeLcaSe = 10;
-properCamelCase;   // still returns undefined
+properCamelCase;   // still returns undefined, because these are 2 different variables
 ```